akiradeveloper/dm-writeboost/README.md

 into a big sequential write which then performs high throughput and low latency.
 See also the DCD paper [1] and its recent application [2].

-Persistent Logging (plog) is implemented to mitigate the penalty in handling write barriers (REQ\_FUA or REQ\_FLUSH).
-The medium to write plog is either block device or persistent RAM.

 ## Features
 * Capable of performing 375kiops (1.5GB/sec) random writes with a fast enough cache.
   Outperforms other cache drivers in write (bcache, dm-cache)
 * Maximizes the lifetime of SSD cache device by writing in log-structured manner.
-* Log-structured nature properly ensures perfect metadata durability in any failure (except the case data is gone)
+* Log-structured nature properly ensures perfect metadata durability in any failure (except the case data is perfectly gone)
+* Additional logging mechanism called
+  Persistent Logging (plog) is to mitigate the penalty in handling write barriers (REQ\_FUA or REQ\_FLUSH).
+  Using persistent logging and what device medium to choose for that is selectable between types chosen by the type argument of the constructor.
+  For the clear definition of the parameters and tunables, please read the doc/dm-writeboost.txt.
 * Applies persistent memory to process write barriers more efficiently.
-Futurework.
+(Future work)

 ## References
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)